jeff-cook/openconnect/README.md

 This is a Docker image to run OpenConnect.
 <https://www.infradead.org/openconnect/index.html>
 <https://www.infradead.org/openconnect/nonroot.html> has instructions if you want to run it without root access.

+## Docker Image

+To use the pre-made Docker image use `registry.gitlab.com/jeffcook/openconnect:latest`.

 ## Configuration